aaronsb/whisper-service/README.md

 You'll need:
 - Docker and Docker Compose installed on your machine
+- For local mode:
   - NVIDIA GPU with CUDA 12.1 support (optional, but recommended for better performance)
   - NVIDIA Container Toolkit (if using GPU)
-- FFmpeg (installed automatically in container)
+- For API mode:
+  - OpenAI API key with access to the Whisper API

 ### Installation